Disphyma

-Disphyma is a genus of flowering plants in the family Aizoaceae that are native to New Zealand, Australia and southern Africa.
+Disphyma is a genus of flowering plants in the family Aizoaceae that are native to New Zealand, Australia, and the Cape Provinces of South Africa.
 Plants in this genus are prostrate, annual or short-lived perennial shrubs with succulent leaves and daisy-like flowers arranged singly on the ends of shoots with petal-like staminodes, many stamens and usually five styles.

 Description

 Plants in the genus Disphyma are prostrate, annual plants or short-lived perennials with branches that root at nodes.
 The leaves are arranged alternately and fused at the base, succulent and round to more or less triangular in cross-section.
 The flowers are usually arranged singly, sometimes in pairs or three, on the ends of branches or on short side shoots, each flower on a pedicel up to 100 mm long.
 The perianth is tube-shaped with five sepals, two larger and leaf-like and three smaller, slightly succulent and not leaf-like.
 There are many petal-like, purplish staminodes in two rows and many stamens in four or five rows.
 The ovary is inferior and there are usually five styles.
 The fruit is a capsule.